absoludity/charm-bootstrap-wsgi/README.md

 charm-bootstrap-wsgi
 ====================

-A quick way to get started creating a [juju][1] charm for a wsgi service using [ansible][2].
-As is, this charm deploys a demo service which can do a simple rolling upgrade.
+A quick way to get started creating a [juju][1] charm for a wsgi service.
+As is, this charm deploys a demo service with nagios checks and simple rolling upgrades.

 You can re-use this charm to deploy any wsgi service by updating the simple playbook.yaml file.
 All of the wsgi functionality is provided